-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence A Joint Forward Plan by June 2023 and continued utilisation of Joint Strategic Needs Assessment (JSNA), population health data from Optum and the health and wellbeing strategy, to influence our collective approach JFP completed February 2024 and shared with Board JFP triangulation with IIP Year 5 JFP completed and considered in Chief Executives Group and formally to the Board JFP triangulation with IIP not yet completed or signed off - gaps to be identified Joint working with system partners, maximising care homes, virtual wards and admission avoidance schemes, such as the frailty programme Investment Business Cases not yet in place (SDEC frailty assessment, ED Paed Hub, Community Child Nurse, Rapid Assessment and Triage (RAT), Hospital at Night, SAFER) Business Cases being presented to CRIG in July Business Cases Shared Performance Dashboard - frequent attenders Business Cases in development Dashboard in development Developing a business case to support achievement of University Hospital Teaching Trust Status through development of fit for purpose R&I estate Business case needs to be developed and taken through the case of need and then full business case route of CRIG Progress with application for University Hospital Trust status R&I Team reporting in to ULHT Hospital Steering group as key stakeholder.
-Upward report to P&OD Committee from Research Group CRIG upward report to TLT Shared understanding and implications of the UHA guidance and identify relationship management of key stakeholders nationally (DH, UHA) Agree contract with UOL, R&I team to Increase the number of Clinical Academic posts Funding for Clinical Academic posts and split with UOL to be agreed recruitment of clincial academic model, recruitment and delivery.
-Group meetings being support discussion on performance and any adjustments to job plans Meetings with ULHT and UOL finance/contracting teams to finalise financial model and Unknown financial commitment for the Trust in relation to the
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Assurance rating A Joint Forward Plan by June 2023 and continued utilisation of Joint Strategic Needs Assessment (JSNA), population health data from Optum and the health and wellbeing strategy, to influence our collective approach JFP completed February 2024 and shared with Board JFP triangulation with IIP Year 5 considered in Chief Executives Group and JFP triangulation with IIP not yet completed or signed off - gaps to be identified Year 5 IIP will include JFP triangulation for Boards prior to sign to off, April 2024 Joint working with system partners, maximising care homes, virtual wards and admission avoidance schemes, such as the frailty programme Investment Business Cases not yet in place (SDEC frailty assessment, ED Paed Hub, Community Child Nurse, Rapid Assessment and Triage (RAT), Hospital at Night, SAFER) presented to CRIG in July Business Cases in development Dashboard in development Business Cases being presented to CRIG in July Joint work with Optum to create dashboard Developing a business case to support achievement of University Hospital Teaching Trust Status through development of fit for purpose R&I estate Business case needs to be developed and taken through the case of need and then full business case route of CRIG 2021) and now needs to return to CRIG as FBC.
+R&I team working closely with Strategic Projects to develop full business case for the growth of R&I department.
+Further understanding of the Progress with application for University Hospital Trust status R&I Team reporting in to ULHT Hospital Steering group as key stakeholder.
+Upward report to P&OD Committee from Research Group CRIG upward report to TLT None identified None identified.
+Shared understanding and implications of the UHA guidance and identify relationship management of key stakeholders nationally (DH, UHA) Agree contract with UOL, R&I team to Increase the number of Clinical Academic posts Funding for Clinical Academic posts and split with UOL to be agreed and Uni of Lincoln to discuss funding position and agree MOU.
+Clinical Acadmic Oversight Group to oversee recruitment of clinical academic model, recruitment and delivery.
+Group meetings being support discussion on performance and any adjustments to job plans Meetings with ULHT and UOL Increase in numbers of Clinical Academic posts - agreed to prioritise on clinical specialities where there are workforce gaps/high agency spend to mitigate Unknown financial commitment for the Trust in relation to the clinical academic roles until the financial mode is completed and recruitment commences.
+Monthly meetings with ULHT and Uni of Lincoln Financial best case, most likley and worst case models reviewed by ELT and to be shared with Board in March 2024 to agree risk appetite